Benefits of Almonds for Babies (With Recipes)

-The presence of a right amount of phosphorus in almonds enhances your baby’s bones and teeth as they grow.
+The presence of the right amount of phosphorus in almonds enhances your baby’s bones and teeth as he grows.
 The medicinal properties of almonds also help prevent osteoporosis later in life.

 5. Improves Immunity

-The alkaline nature of almonds, as well as the antioxidants present in them, help to rid the body of toxins thus boosting your child’s immunity significantly.
+The antioxidants present in almonds and their general alkaline nature help rid the body of toxins, thus boosting your child’s immunity significantly.